 New York City’s historic flower district

-A walk through the district immediately immerses you in the smell of fresh greenery and floral fragrances emanating from the hundreds of plants lining the sidewalk.
-During our visit, we navigated around jumbles of colorful bedding plants, metal buckets overflowing with fresh flowers and giant shrubs standing guard at the curbside.
+A walk through the area immediately plunges you into the smell of fresh greenery and sweet floral fragrances.
+During our visit, we navigated around colorful jumbles of summer bedding plants, metal buckets overflowing with flowers and giant shrubs standing at attention at curbside.

-Sidestepping the delivery men pushing carts loaded with foliage, we peered into humid shops where towering palms, tropical houseplants and rows of exotic orchids could be seen, sorted by variety and stacked floor to ceiling.
+And sidestepping delivery men, we peered into humid shops where towering palms, tropical houseplants and rows of exotic orchids were sorted by variety and stacked floor to ceiling.

 A centuries old tradition

-Today’s flower district is heir to a rich tradition dating all the way back to the 19th century.
-Many of the vendors have been in business for generations.
-The city’s original floral trade began on a ferry dock on East 34th street where it eventually became known as the Chelsea Flower Market.
+Today’s flower district is heir to a rich tradition dating back to the 19th century and many of the vendors have been in business for generations.
+The city’s original floral trade began on a ferry dock on East 34th street that eventually became known as the Chelsea Flower Market.
 Wholesalers would gather at the dock to sell flowers that were brought in by ferry from growers on Long Island.
-The mostly German, Italian, Polish and Greek immigrants sold their fresh merchandise from tiny shops and wooden pushcarts to retailers throughout the city.
+The mostly German, Italian, Polish and Greek immigrants then sold their fresh merchandise from tiny shops and wooden pushcarts to retailers throughout the city.

 As demand rose for cut flowers, many of the wholesalers relocated to West 28th street to gain access to more affluent buyers and to be closer to Ladies’ Mile, home to many of the day’s most fashionable department stores, including Bergdorf Goodman and Lord and Taylor.
 New York City’s flower district was born.